 At the park’s southernmost point the legendary Cape Banks Lighthouse stands tall, having surveyed the treacherous waters around Carpenter Rocks since 1883.

 Many a ship has been claimed around here - and none more visible than that of the Pisces Star, which ran aground on its maiden voyage from Western Australia in 1997.
-Following the steps down onto the sand, you’ll find this beauty sitting exactly she fell in the shallows of Lighthouse Bay, with low and high tide offering incredible photo opportunities - and the opportunity to get your feet wet with a climb up onto the wreck’s bow.
+Following the steps down onto the sand, you’ll find this beauty sitting exactly where she fell in the shallows of Lighthouse Bay, with low and high tide offering incredible photo opportunities - and the opportunity to get your feet wet with a climb up onto the wreck’s bow.

 If fishing’s more your scene, rest assured you’ll have a tight line in these parts too.
 From Cape Banks it’s only a short drive to Carpenter Rocks, where you can cast a line straight off Bucks Bay or launch the boat in search of bigger game beyond the outside reefs.
 Among other species, you’ll get a decent feed of Australian salmon, King George whiting, squid, tommy ruff, garfish and silver trevally in these waters.